etnclp/FlickrDemo/README.md

-# ecom-ios
+# FlickrDemo

-Ecom iOS Application
+A demo iOS application using Flickr API.